 What if I have mobility issues?

 Luz has no elevator and rooms are on the first two floors, but we can assign you a ground-floor room on request.
-Note, however, that most of the excursions to natural areas (ruins, cenotes) may be difficult for those with mobility issues, so you should consult with us as soon as possible.
+Note, however, that excursions to natural areas (ruins, cenotes) may be difficult for those with mobility issues, so you should consult with us as soon as possible.
 We are happy to make alternative arrangements; however, those that incur costs must be covered by the participant (e.g. extra taxi time).

 Can I bring a partner/family?